pygame-community/LegacyWeeklyChallenges/03-buttons/readme.md

     Buttons need to support a background color, some text content and a nice way to define the action that happens when a user clicks them.
     Also, make them look as good as you can!
-- Ambitious `+2 CP`: Implement ninepatch textures for your buttons (see what ninepatch is bellow).
-- Adventurous `+1 CP`: Make full-featured buttons, with hovering, double click, optional icon, give feedback when the button is clicked (visual, but maybe sound too ?).
+- Ambitious `+2 CP`: Make full-featured buttons, with hovering, double click, optional icon, give feedback when the button is clicked (visual, but maybe sound too ?).
     This is also a design challenge, that is, the buttons must look *and* feel good from a user point of view.
+- Adventurous `+1 CP`: Implement ninepatch textures for your buttons (search about this cool technique on internet!)

 In any case, remember to always try to make things as reusable as possible,